Boa Vista: Travel Instructions

 Boa Vista and Sal Rei: General Information

-Boa Vista is one of the 10 islands, 9 of which are inhabited, of the Cape Verde archipelago.
-All of volcanic origin, they are divided into two groups Windward and Leeward.
-Boa Vista, in the Barlavento (windward), is the closest to the African coast, with landscapes that alternate deserts, white and golden beaches and blue waters.
+Boa Vista is one of the ten islands of the Cape Verde archipelago, nine of which are inhabited.
+All of volcanic origin, the islands are divided into two groups: the Barlavento (windward) and the Sotavento (leeward).
+Boa Vista, in the Windward group, is the closest to the African coast.
+Its landscapes alternate between deserts, white and golden beaches, and clear blue waters.

 Size of the island and inhabitants

-620 km² of space and freedom, 3 times our island of Elba and only 15 thousand inhabitants, concentrated mainly in the capital Sal Rei (about 9000 thousand).
+620 km² of space and freedom, and around 15 thousand inhabitants, concentrated mainly in the capital Sal Rei (about 9000 thousand).

-• What does Boa Vista offer?
+What does Boa Vista offer?
 It is a microcosm where “nothing” is everything, where you can relax and live unique experiences and adventures.
-From excursions around the island, to water sports (such as kite surfing, wind surfing, hydro foil for which the island is famous throughout the world), to events and moments to get to know the local culture and the famous Cape Verdean morabeza, that very particular way of welcoming.
+From excursions round the island, to water sports (such as kite surfing, wind surfing, hydro foil, for which the island is famous throughout the world), to events and moments to experience the local culture and the famous Cape Verdean morabeza, that so special way of welcoming.

 An authentic island: the first impact